NicholiNoah/NicholiNoah/content/extended-reality/Devotion.md

     <p style="font-family: arial; font-size: .75em; font-weight:bold; text-align: center; margin-top: -2%">the recipe</p>
   </div>
   <div class="col-md-5">
     <p style="font-family:arial">For months my imagination pounded into focus a hazy projection of the final piece stamped with a blaring white number '3': an overly-aggressive guiding frequency increasing louder and brighter like it was annoyed I was taking so long to figure this puzzle out.
 Two weeks of tasting and trying again, I repeatedly rummaged the canned food isle matching assorted combos of beans and vegetables.
 Until one day with squeeky-wheeled cart and calculator in-hand, I felt the magical moment as everything added up to exactly $3.00.
-The recipe was complete.</p>
+The recipe was complete.
+The energy... calm.</p>
   </div>
 </div>